tsgates/arch-wiki-markdown/wiki/Diskless_System.md

-The primary difference between using NFS and NBD is while with both you can in fact have multiple clients using the same installation, with NBD (by the nature of manipulating a filesystem directly) you'll need to use the copyonwrite mode to do so, which ends up discarding all writes on client disconnect.
+The primary difference between using NFS and NBD is while with both you can in fact have multiple clients using the same installation, with NBD (by the nature of manipulating a filesystem directly) you will need to use the copyonwrite mode to do so, which ends up discarding all writes on client disconnect.
 In some situations however, this might be highly desirable.

 NFS

 Install nfs-utils on the server.

-    # pacman -Syu nfs-utils

-NFSv4

-You'll need to add the root of your arch installation to your NFS
+You will need to add the root of your Arch installation to your NFS
 exports:

-    # vim /etc/exports
+    /etc/exports

     /srv       *(rw,fsid=0,no_root_squash,no_subtree_check)
     /srv/arch  *(rw,no_root_squash,no_subtree_check)

-Next, start NFS.

-    # systemctl start rpc-idmapd.service rpc-mountd.service

-NFSv3

-    # vim /etc/exports

-    /srv/arch *(rw,no_root_squash,no_subtree_check,sync)

-Next, start NFSv3.
+Next, start NFS services: rpc-idmapd rpc-mountd.

-    # systemctl start rpc-mountd.service rpc-statd.service

-Note:If you're not worried about data loss in the event of network and/or server failure, replace sync with async--additional options can be found in the NFS article.

 NBD

-Install nbd.

-    # pacman -Syu nbd

-Configure nbd.
+Install nbd and configure it.

     # vim /etc/nbd-server/config